Finder makes money from featured partners, but editorial opinions are our own.

 How much does it cost to own an investment property?

-• Deposit.
-You'll usually need a deposit of 20% of the property's value.
-You are able to buy a property with less deposit, but there is a cost in the form of lenders mortgage insurance (LMI).
+• LMI.
+If you have less than 20%, you'll need to pay lenders mortgage insurance (LMI).
 Many people see LMI as a negative, but it can be a great tool for smart investors.
 Here's an example of how to use LMI to your advantage.
 Take your 20% deposit, which may be used to buy one investment valued at $600,000.
 By paying LMI you're able to split your money into two 10% deposits, to purchase two $600,000 investment properties.
-You now have a portfolio valued at $1.2 million, which tenants are helping you to pay off.
-Shop around and compare loans, as you may be able to find a mortgage with a loan-to-value ratio (LVR) as high as 95%, meaning you'll need a smaller deposit and you are able to build your portfolio at a much faster rate.
+You now have a portfolio valued at $1.2 million, which tenants are helping you to pay off and which are growing in value over the long-term.

 • Loan costs.
 In addition to repaying the interest and principal amount you borrow, there are other costs associated with your loan.
-There are establishment and bank application costs to consider, as well as valuation fees and monthly or annual fees, plus lenders mortgage insurance (LMI), if you are using less than 20% deposit.
-It's important to budget for these, but your lender will provide you with a full overview of all costs during the loan application process.
+There are establishment and bank application costs, as well as valuation fees and monthly or annual fees, plus LMI, if you're offering less than 20% deposit.
+Your lender will provide you with a full overview of all costs during the loan application process.

 • Insurance.
 Building insurance can protect your investment property against fire, storms, theft and a wide range of other risks, while Landlord Insurance provides cover if tenants damage your property or default on their rent.
 The cost of this type of cover is influenced by a range of factors, including the size of your property, the material used in its construction and where the property is located.